subdgtl/Monoceros/README.md

 ## 1.4.
 Development notes
 This repository contains the Grasshopper wrapper for the main WFC solver and comprehensive supplemental tools.

-*The solver itself was developed in Rust and compiled as a `.dll` library linked to this wrapper.
-The source code of the solver and a simple wrapper component for Grasshopper is in a separate [repository](https://github.com/subdgtl/WFC).*
+*The solver itself is written in Rust and compiled as a `.dll` library linked to this wrapper.
+The source code of the solver and a simple wrapper component for Grasshopper lives in a separate [repository](https://github.com/subdgtl/WFC).*

 The Monoceros Grasshopper plug-in is written in C# and revolves around three main data types: